FREE MENTAL HEALTH ASSESSMENT. start here

 Published 07/11/2022

-Whether you’re struggling with a depressed mood or have been diagnosed with a panic disorder or anxiety disorder, there’s a good chance you’ve been prescribed Prozac®.
-Prozac is one of the most widely-used prescription medications in the United States, with tens of millions of prescriptions written every year.
-But Prozac isn’t just for treating depression or panic disorder — Prozac for PMDD is also a treatment option.
+Prozac is one of the most widely prescribed medications in the U.S., with tens of millions of prescriptions written every year.
+But it isn’t just for treating depression or panic disorder — some use Prozac for PMDD.

-PMDD is short for premenstrual dysphoric disorder, a combination of emotional and physical symptoms that are more debilitating than everyday menstrual cycle symptoms.
+PMDD stands for premenstrual dysphoric disorder, a combination of emotional and physical symptoms more intense and debilitating than typical menstrual cycle symptoms.

-Prozac, a brand name for the medication fluoxetine, is one of the most commonly prescribed drugs to treat major depressive disorder.
+A brand name for the generic medication fluoxetine, Prozac is one of the most commonly prescribed drugs to treat major depressive disorder (MDD).
+Prozac may also be used to treat:

-Prozac belongs to a class of drugs called selective serotonin reuptake inhibitors.
-Selective serotonin reuptake inhibitors, or SSRIs, work to prevent the reabsorption of the neurotransmitter serotonin, which helps modify the levels in your brain.
+Prozac belongs to a class of drugs called selective serotonin reuptake inhibitors (SSRIs).
+SSRIs prevent the reabsorption of the neurotransmitter serotonin, meaning it remains active longer in your brain.

-Prozac can cause a range of side effects, as is the case with any medication.
+As is the case with any medication, Prozac can cause a range of side effects, including:

 • Headache